microsoft/azure-pipelines-tasks/docs/vshostedpools.md

   - Hosted VS2015
   - Hosted Deprecated (was Hosted Pool)

-On create definition, there is not default.
+On create definition, there will be no default.
 You must select the queue as an up front decision.
 We can possibly default again if we implement Auto (see below).
+Even if we convince ourselves VS2017 is the proper choice, it should still be more up front.
+It's not obvious for users to go to the options tab

 ## Part Three: Tasks use environment